Series: Longing and Belonging (3/3) - Connection

 3. Regulate: It’s Okay to Feel Awkward

 Our bodies can interpret reaching out as a threat - the heart races, the stomach drops, the inner critic kicks in.
-That doesn’t mean anything is wrong.
 It means your nervous system is doing what it’s wired to do: protect you from rejection.
+And rejection stings, but it means you tried and you are aiming for what matters to you.

 Instead of assuming “they don’t want me around,” you may want to see if another perspective fits: